BICENTENNIAL TRIBUTE

 K: 'Tis but the drink you should be cursing - 'tis not my fault ye've lost your reason

-B: O! fair perfidious maids - whose eyes our secret haunts infest, and youth so lovely and so coy!
-Yet say, how fall such bitter words from lips which streams of sweetness fill, which nought but drops of honey sip?
+B: O! fair perfidious maids - whose youth be so lovely and so coy - yet say, how fall such bitter words from lips which nought but drops of honey should sip?

 K: Enough foolery for one night 'ere we take to ye all with Spooney's whip!